 Cows aren’t the only animals that make milk.
 Which others do so?
 Goats, sheep, and buffalo, to name a few.
 Camels, donkeys, horses, reindeer, and yaks also make milk.
 These can all be used to drink or create foods such as cheeses.

-In particular, milk from goats has become more popular in recent years, especially when it's used to make specialty cheeses.
+In particular, milk from goats has become more popular in recent years.
+It’s often used to make specialty cheeses.
 Don’t look for goats to surpass cows anytime soon, though.
 Dairy cows are still the go-to animals when it comes to milk products in the U.S.

 Why is that?
 Food and Drug Administration (FDA) regulations contribute, as do economic factors.
 Additionally, dairy cows are docile and easy to raise.
 They make the perfect animal to make milk on the scale required by the American public.

 Not all people can safely drink milk from cows, though.
 That’s why people have developed many other types of milks made from plant sources.
 These are especially useful for people allergic to or intolerant of lactose.
 That’s a natural sugar present in the milk of cows.
 Non-dairy milk products include soy milk, rice milk, coconut milk, almond milk, and cashew milk.
 Oat milk is also growing in popularity.

 These alternative milks are made by crushing beans, nuts, or other flavorful plant parts.
 They are then combined with water to make a milk-like liquid.
 Plant-based milks have fewer calories and less fat and cholesterol than milk from cows.
 Unfortunately, they may also lack the vitamins and other nutrients found in dairy milk.